Xamarin: Xamarin.Forms

 Introduced in Xamarin 3 on May 28, 2014, and allows one to use portable controls subsets that are mapped to native controls of Android, iOS and Windows Phone.
 Windows Phone was deprecated and removed in favour of UWP.

 It is also possible to target other different platforms such as Tizen (by Samsung), GTK (Linux), WPF and macOS even though they have stayed in Preview.

 This system uses XAML.
 Microsoft has modified this framework to work with the Universal Windows Platform.

 Microsoft enables native mobile development with Blazor.
 Mobile Blazor Bindings allow developers to build native Android and iOS using C#, .NET, and web programming patterns.
-Uno Platform also supports .NET-based native mobile development.

 .NET MAUI

-At Microsoft Build 2020, Microsoft announced that Xamarin.Forms was going to be merged into .NET 6 as .NET Multi-platform App UI (.NET MAUI). .NET MAUI adds macOS support via Mac Catalyst.
+At Microsoft Build 2020, Microsoft announced that Xamarin.Forms was going to be merged into .NET 6 as .NET Multi-platform App UI (.NET MAUI).
+NET MAUI adds macOS support via Mac Catalyst.

-On May 23rd, 2022 during Microsoft Build 2022, .NET MAUI was released.
+On May 23, 2022, during Microsoft Build 2022, .NET MAUI was released.
+Microsoft stated that they will continue supporting Xamarin until it is fully replaced by .NET MAUI in May 2024.